yargs/yargs/docs/api.md

 Tell the parser to interpret `key` as an array.
 If `.array('foo')` is set, `--foo foo bar` will be parsed as `['foo', 'bar']` rather than as `'foo'`.
+Also, if you use the option multiple times all the values will be flattened in one array so `--foo foo --foo bar` will be parsed as `['foo', 'bar']`

 <a name="boolean"></a>.boolean(key)
 -------------